vikranth1000/tutorials/class_project_instructions/README.md

 # Class Project Guidelines

-- The goal of the class project is to learn a cutting-edge modern big data technology and write a (small) example of a system using it
+- The goal of the class project (e.g., for DATA605, MSML610) is to learn a cutting-edge modern big data technology and write a (small) example of a system using it
 - Each class project is similar in spirit to the tutorials for various technologies we have looked at and studied in classes (e.g., Git, Docker, SQL, Mongo, Airflow, Dask)